-On Building Insanely Great Products.
+On Building Insanely Great Products

 This brave vision for the future of computing had been years in the making.
-It was the culmination of creativity, collaboration and drive.
-Much of which can be traced back to the early days of the Macintosh project.
+It was the culmination of creativity, collaboration, and drive, much of which can be traced back to the early days of the Macintosh project.

 Big Brother